joshcanhelp/josh-to-11/input/symlinked/posts/2008-08-07-building-a-homepage-from-a-blog-part-1-conceptualization-and-planning.md

 ---
-title: "Building a homepage from a blog: Part 1: Conceptualization and Planning"
+title: 'Building a homepage from a blog: Part 1: Conceptualization and Planning'
-excerpt: "When I’m complete, joshcanhelp.com will point to a home page on this blog, directing people to information about me and what I do."
+excerpt: 'When I’m complete, joshcanhelp.com will point to a home page on this blog, directing people to information about me and what I do.'
-modified: 2016-04-03 02:33:18
+modified: 2016-04-03T02:33:18.000Z
+wpid: 63
-tags: ["Design", "Web Strategy"]
+tags:
+  - Design
+  - Web Strategy
 featured_img: /_images/2008/08/website_design1-150x150.jpg
-wpid: 63
 ---